yasirusama61/yasirusama61/README.md

 - **Dashboard Creation**: Developing a visualization tool for real-time temperature monitoring in batteries.
 - **Explainable AI (XAI)**: Adding SHAP-based interpretability to machine learning models for enhanced transparency.
 - **Edge Deployment**: Exploring deployment options for BMS applications on resource-constrained devices.
+- **Agile Collaboration**: Using tools like Tuleap for Sprint planning and task tracking to ensure efficient project progression.

 ---